gisogrimm/tascartutorials/README.md

 These tutorials are the material for our annual TASCAR workshop.
 These files are constantly being improved.
 If you have any suggestions, please submit a pull request.

+You may these tutorial files together with all required sound files [here](https://github.com/gisogrimm/tascartutorials/archive/refs/heads/main.zip).

 [First stepts](firststeps/README.md)

 Currently we offer these tutorials: